linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 29.08.2025
+- Topic: Own Your Community Data
+- Directory: /posts/2025/August/29
+- Description: ``` Building your very own social network means complete control over your data and a comprehensive overview.
+No more data silos - reclaim your power! ```

 ### 28.08.2025
 - Topic: Social Networks as a Service
 - Directory: /posts/2025/August/28